emil-e/rapidcheck/README.md

 This will give you both linking and include directories.

+### System Installation
+You can now install rapidcheck on your system.
+Simply add `-DRC_ENABLE_INSTALL=ON` when you run `cmake` to build the project.
+This will install all the include directories (include the extras - if they are enabled) and the static library that is built.

+When using the system install version with another CMake project you won't need to use `find_package(rapidcheck_<extra>)`; just make sure that the extra was enabled when you were running cmake to build the project.

 ## Quick introduction ##
 A common first example is testing a reversal function.
 For such a function, double reversal should always result in the original list.
 In this example we will use the standard C++ `std::reverse` function: